Skip to Content

 Home > Wellness > Health Library > Tracheostomy for Obstructive Sleep Apnea

-Tracheostomy is sometimes used to treat obstructive
+Tracheostomy is surgery that is sometimes used to treat obstructive

 sleep apnea (OSA).
 In this surgery, the surgeon